StarGate01/chrzwatch-firmware/README.md

 The crash dump retention feature of Mbed is enabled, and on the next boot after a crash the stored error information is printed out (in `mbed_error_reboot_callback`).
 The storage of this crash information requires a seperate memory region (`.crash_data_ram`), which is configured in the custom linker script `patch/mbed/linker.ld`.

-If you have a RTT reader attached, you can receive the message printed at reboot.
+If you have a RTT reader attached and compiled with RTT support, you can receive the message printed at reboot.

 </details>